onuronsekiz/python_screenshot/README.md

 # Screenshot with mouse select written in Python3
 I couldn't find any native python code which takes partial screenshot via mouse selection.
-This project is for just learning purpose,
+This project is for just learning purpose, feel free to use it.

 ## Installation
 1. Download the file *screenshot.py*, and unpack it somewhere.